 Master of Science in Bioinformatics

-The Bioinformatics degree seeks to provide students with core knowledge in bioinformatics programming, integrating knowledge from the biological, computational, and mathematical disciplines
+The Master of Science in Bioinformatics seeks to provide students with core knowledge in bioinformatics programming, integrating knowledge from the biological, computational, and mathematical disciplines

 Employment in master’s-level occupations is projected to grow by almost 17 percent from 2016 to 2026, the fastest of any education level.
 (U.S. Bureau of Labor Statistics).